-Leaving their homes east of the Mississippi River because of religious persecution, members of the Church of Jesus Christ of Latter Day Saints (Mormons) began arriving in the valley of the Great Salt Lake in 1847.
+Leaving their homes east of the Mississippi River because of religious persecution, members of the Church of Jesus Christ of Latter-Day Saints (LDS) began arriving in the valley of the Great Salt Lake in 1847.
 By the 1870s, they had expanded settlements into the southern portions of what is today the state of Utah.
-Few Mormon families, however, were living in the region east of the Colorado River, and the area was void of any major settlement.
+Few LDS families, however, were living in the region east of the Colorado River, and the area was void of any major settlement.
 In order to establish a stronger foothold, the Mormon Church organized the San Juan mission to select a site for settlement in the region.

 Down The Hole